drawrowfly/amazon-product-api/README.md

     //Save to a CSV file
     save: true,

     //Set proxy
     proxy: "",

     //Sorting.
 If searching for a products then list will be sorted by a higher score(number of reviews*rating).
 If searching for a reviews then they will be sorted by rating.
     sort: true,

     //Scrape only for a products with the discount
     discount: true,

+    //Search on custom amazon host to list products in specific language
+    host: "www.amazon.de"
 };
 ```